BojanJurca/Lightweight-Fully-Connected-Neural-Network/README.md

 # Lightweight Fully Connected Neural Network Library for Arduino

-A minimalistic implementation of a fully connected neural network designed for **Arduino controllers** (including AVR) and other **Arduino‑compatible platforms**.
+A minimalistic implementation of a fully connected neural network designed for **Arduino controllers** (including AVR) and other **Arduino-compatible platforms**.
 The library uses **no heap memory**, making it ideal for devices with very limited resources.

 ---